 - May 6–September 10, 2017

 Ansel Adams, Matthew Brandt, Adolphe Braun, Anne Brigman, Lee Friedlander, Nikki S. Lee, and T. R. Williams are among the artists represented in the eighth rotation.
-Also featured is a selection of photographs by Fazal Sheikh.
-The ninth rotation opens in September.
+This installation also features a selection of photographs by Fazal Sheikh.
+The ninth rotation opens in late September.